aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridweb/_index.md

 ```

 Sets the control's edit mode.

+**Remarks**

 When sets to true, the control's cells are editable, and the "save" and the "undo" icon are displayed.
 When sets to false, the control's cells are readonly, and the "save" and the "undo" icon are not displayed.

 **Parameters:**
 | Parameter | Type | Description |